magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ::::

-which compute the magnetic field generated by `sources` as seen by the `observers` in their local coordinates. `sources` can be any Magpylib source object (e.g. Magnets) or a flat list thereof. `observers` can be an array of position vectors with shape `(n1,n2,n3,...,3)`, any Magpylib observer object (e.g. Sensors), or a flat list thereof.
+that compute the magnetic field generated by `sources` as seen by the `observers` in their local coordinates. `sources` can be any Magpylib source object (e.g. magnets) or a flat list thereof. `observers` can be an array of position vectors with shape `(n1,n2,n3,...,3)`, any Magpylib observer object (e.g. sensors), or a flat list thereof.
+The following code shows a minimal example for Magplyib field computation.

 ::::{grid}
 :gutter: 5